- CDB urges regional governments to act now Read More

 - NBA Hall of Fame finalists announced Read More

 - Holder: Opponents feared us Read More

 - TALKBACK: Smoking ban can hurt tourism Read More

 - ALTAR CALL: Much joy at harvest programme Read More

-- Boost for start-ups Read More
+- Six for Miss Holetown Read More

 The St Michael School are quietly becoming a cricket force.
 The Martindale’s Road school captured the Barbados Cricket Association’s Goddard Enterprises Schools’ title after taking first innings honours in an exciting final against Nicholls Baking Combermere at Bayfield last weekend.
 St Michael, under the direction of coach Ezra Moseley, gained a narrow three-run first innings lead against their opponents on Saturday and just failed to complete victory the following day.
 First innings advantage was enough to secure the third championship for St Michael in six seasons after triumphs in 2007 and 2011.
 St Michael owed their success in part to the effort of Jameel Stuart.
 Known more for his batting, the Barbados Under-19 representative grabbed four wickets in both innings with his off spin.